orsonteodoro/gcf2/profiles/gaming/README.md

 * Development is active at this time
 * Use of the mold linker for codebases that are &ge; 20 MLOC or &ge; 1 hr link time.
 (WIP)
-* For competative gaming, hardening is not recommended, but it is manageable in several ways.
+* For competitive gaming, hardening is not recommended, but it is manageable in several ways.
 Possibilities:

   - Two partitions and two kernels - 1 partition for gaming without userland